Design Trend: Semiprecious Stones

-North Shore stone fabricator Cumar creates fabulous––and functional––statement surfaces from semiprecious materials.
+North Shore stone fabricator Cumar creates fabulous––and functional––statement surfaces from semiprecious stones, the latest home design trend.

 Statement jewelry has always been a go-to accessory to add pop and polish to an outfit, and now the ideas is being translated into home decor.